July 22, 2022

 How to Mimic a Patina on Your Flooring Samples

 Want to see what your favorite Stuga contender will look like with age?
 Here’s an easy trick to try.
-Block off half of your sample with an opaque tape, like duct tape or painter’s tape.
+Block off half of your sample with an opaque tape, like duct tape or thick painter’s tape.
+The more the tape blocks sunlight, the better the effect.
 Leave it outside in direct sunlight for a few hours, letting the sun work its magic.

 Bring your sample back inside and remove the tape to reveal a “new” side.
 The side that was exposed to the sun will be a good indicator of the color change you can expect to see in that floor.
 Keep in mind this will occur over a much longer period when the floor is laid in your home.